Frequently Asked Questions

 What happens during a speech pathology assessment?

 An assessment may include observation, discussion, and standardised testing to understand your or your child’s communication skills.
 Depending on your needs, this may include speech sounds, language, literacy, or orofacial function.
 You’ll receive a detailed report and a tailored therapy plan.
-Appointments are available in your home, school, or community setting within the Adelaide Hills, or via telehealth.
+Appointments are available at two clinic locations - Woodside and Mount Barker - in your home, school, or community setting within the Adelaide Hills, or via telehealth.

 How long does speech therapy take?

 Therapy length depends on individual goals.
-Some people achieve progress within a few months, while others benefit from ongoing sessions.
-Consistency and home practice help build progress, especially in areas like speech sound development, language, literacy, and orofacial myofunctional therapy.
+Some people achieve progress quickly, while others benefit from ongoing support.
+Consistency and home practice improve progress and support generalisation of skills to outside of the therapy room.

 What is the difference between speech and language?